Osanchez/K-Graph/src/TransE/README.md

 # How to run
 Take each modified .cpp based on the size you want to train on. n=50, n=100. run makefile to compile to train each model run the command train_transE -method (1 or 0; bern unif)

+#Notes
+While a majority of the code is left close to the original. some hard coded values were changed and debugging statements were added to make training and testing easier and get some feedback as to whether or not its doing what its supposed to.
+That is why this code was included in the submission.
+I do not take credit for any of the code written